dynamsoft-docs/document-normalizer-docs/programming/xamarin/api-reference/document-normalizer.md

 **Parameters**

-`[in] filePath`: A string defining the file path.
+`[in] filePath` A string defining the file path.
 It supports BMP, TIFF, JPG, PNG files.
-`[in] quadrilateral`: The detected quad for normalizing.
+`[in] quadrilateral` The detected quad for normalizing.

 **Return Value**